EPCS Background and Related FAQs

 You may implement a certified EPCS solution or encourage your existing electronic health record (EHR) provider to implement and become certified for EPCS functionality.
 And, encourage your software provider to reach out to Drummond at epcs@drummondgroup.com.

-In addition, Drummond case studies are available and illustrate the benefits of being certified for EPCS: https://www.drummondgroup.com/resource-portfolio/a-proven-partner-for-epcs-compliance-with-a-customer-focused-auditing-methodology/
+Check out our case studies to see the benefits of being certified for EPCS:

 Additional questions?
 You may email us anytime: epcs@drummondgroup.com